 House plants for a bedroom - snake plant

 Snake plant, Sansevieria trifasciata, was shown to remove nearly all toxins in the NASA study, proving it invaluable in the home and bedroom.
-It's easy to grow, too.
+It is one of the best air purifying plants and is easy to grow, too.
 It does best out of direct sunlight but will tolerate shade.
 Water sparingly.

 H x S: 75cm x 30cm